Neural Directional Filtering Using a Compact Microphone Array: Proposed Method

 \subsubsection{Training simulation for anechoic environment}

-The source-array distance is inconsequential for learning a far-field directivity pattern in the anechoic scenario, as long as the source positions are in the far field.
-Hence, we set a fixed source-array distance $d$, and assume the array to be placed at the origin of the coordinate system, and $P$ discrete candidate source positions are obtained by uniformly sampling the azimuth angle along a circle of radius $d$.
+We set a fixed source-array distance $d$ for learning a far-field directivity pattern in the anechoic scenario, and assume the array to be placed at the origin of the coordinate system, and $P$ discrete candidate source positions are obtained by uniformly sampling the azimuth angle along a circle of radius $d$.
 The array and the source positions are assumed to be co-planar.
 We define a particular source-array setup as one acoustic scene.
-Within each scene, we randomly select $N$ positions from the $P$ source positions for $N$ speech sources, where $N \in \{1,2,3 \}$.
+Within each scene, we randomly select $N$ positions from the $P$ source positions for $N$ speech sources.
 We then simulate direct-path transfer functions $\rho_{{\mathbf{p}_{\textrm{q}}},\mathbf{p}_{n}}[ f]$ for all $Q$ microphones and $N$ sources using the \ac{RIR} generator \cite{RIRGenerator} with a reflection order of zero.
 Following this, we obtain $Q$ microphone signals using \eqref{eqn:mic_sig}.